galaxor/neutron/README.md

 Self-hosted server for [Protonmail client](https://github.com/ProtonMail/WebClient).

+Demo: http://beta.webmail.emersion.fr (username: `neutron`, passwords: `neutron`)

-Keep in mind that Neutron is less secure than ProtonMail: most servers doesn't use full-disk encryption and aren't under 1,000 meters of granite rock.
+Keep in mind that Neutron is less secure than ProtonMail: most servers don't use full-disk encryption and aren't under 1,000 meters of granite rock.
+If you use Neutron, make sure to [donate to ProtonMail](https://protonmail.com/donate)!

-## Usage
+## Installation

 Requirements:
 * Go (to build the server)